Günther Blumentritt: German invasions

 On 7 May 1939, Blumentritt submitted to his superiors a working plan for the German Invasion of Poland.
-At this time, he was assigned to the Oberkommando des Heeres (Army High Command; OKH), and formed along with Manstein and Generalfeldmarshall Gerd von Rundstedt a "Working Staff" for the development of a plan for the invasion.
+At this time, he was assigned to the Oberkommando des Heeres (Army High Command; OKH), and formed along with Manstein and Generaloberst Gerd von Rundstedt a "Working Staff" for the development of a plan for the invasion.
 The plan he submitted was called Fall Weiss (Case White) and was subsequently put into action with little alteration.
 Then on 2 September 1939, Blumentritt was transferred to the general staff of Army Group South (one of the two German Army Groups to carry out the invasion) in Silesia under Rundstedt.
 This collaboration began his long and intimate friendship with Rundstedt, which was to last for many years.
 Blumentritt was Rundstedt's Chief of Operations, while Manstein was Chief of Staff.
 The invasion was put into motion, after some delays, on 1 September 1939, and by 6 October the entire country of Poland was subdued.

 In 1940, Blumentritt—as the Operations Officer of Army Group A (again under von Rundstedt)—took part in the planning (with von Manstein and Henning von Tresckow) and execution of the invasion of France.
 The plan he helped develop was called Sichelschnitt or "Sickle Cut", and was later referred to as the Manstein Plan.
 The subsequent unmitigated success of the German Blitzkrieg in France and the complete collapse of the French defense shocked even the Germans.
 However, as the German army closed in on complete victory, Blumentritt and Rundstedt ignored conflicting orders from the OKH to advance on the British and French position at Dunkirk, and instead followed Adolf Hitler′s order to halt for three days, consequently allowing the evacuation of the British Forces.